Pierce the Vail You look like you've seen a ghost

 Community Activated Gifts

-Exert your Mind and spend an Action.
-You must actively and obviously use big stick to activate this Effect.
-You must make a Trauma roll when you use this Effect.
-Its Difficulty cannot be reduced by any means.
+Exert your Mind (unless Shadows/Darkness) and spend a minute to activate.
+You must actively and obviously use necklace to activate this Effect.

 While transformed, you cannot use any equipment (including Artifacts and Consumables), and you do not have access to any of your Powers.
 Any equipment you are wearing transforms with you.